mojaloop/merchant-registry-svc/README.md

     * Acquirer Frontend should be running at: http://localhost:5173
     * Acquirer Backend should be running at: http://localhost:5555/api/v1/health-check
         * Swagger API Doc should be at: http://localhost:5555/docs
+    * Merchant Registry Backend should be running at: http://localhost:8888/health-check
+        * Swagger API Doc should be at: http://localhost:8888/docs
     * MinIO S3 Compatible Storage Server is running at http://minio:9000 (Service).
-        * To be able to download document file, add this line `127.0.0.1 minio` in the `/etc/hosts`, otherwise `minio:9000` link will be unreachable.
+        * To be able to access merchant license document file or QRCode Image,
+            * For Linux/Mac, open `/etc/hosts` with root permission and add this line `127.0.0.1 minio`, otherwise `minio:9000` link will be unreachable.

+## Running E2E Testing
+Require `docker-compose up --build` to be running.
+Use two different test databases for `acquirer-backend` and `registry-oracle` services.
+See `./mysql-init-scripts/init.mysql`
+* Run
+    ```bash
+    $ npm run acquirer-backend:test
+    ```

 ## ERD Design
 ![ERD Design](./images/Entity-Relations-Diagram.png)